georgestander/vision_assistant/README.md

 # Vision Assistant

-Vision Assistant is a Python script that allows users to take screenshots, analyze them using the OpenAI API, and ask for help based on the screenshot's content.
+Vision Assistant is a Python script that allows users to take screenshots, analyze them using GPT4 Vision Model, and ask for help based on the screenshot's content.

 ## Features